AORadar/AORadar/README.md

 - **Community-Driven Data**: AORadar relies on community-driven data to ensure the radar's accuracy and relevancy.
 Contribute to the community by updating and sharing information for the benefit of all players.

-## Getting Started 🛡️

-Getting started with AORadar is easy!
-Simply follow these steps to enhance your Albion Online gameplay:

-1. **Download AORadar**: Visit the [Releases](https://github.com/AORadar/AORadar/releases) page in our GitHub repository.
-Download the latest version of AT Radar that matches your operating system.

-2. **Launch AORadar**: Once the download is complete, launch AT Radar on your device.
-The tool works by scanning your Albion Online game client for information and then displaying it on the overlay map.

-3. **Get in the Game**: With AORadar up and running, dive into Albion Online and embark on your adventures!
-Keep a close watch on the real-time radar map to detect nearby players, resources, and threats.
-Customize your alerts to receive notifications for crucial in-game events.

-Feel the difference as you navigate the game world with AORadar's valuable insights at your disposal!

 ## Join our Discord Community! 🚀